Oscar Maurer: Marriage

+Destruction and exhibition of work

 Maurer had a studio in the California Academy of Sciences building (819 Market Street, San Francisco) at the time of the 1906 San Francisco earthquake and fire.
 The building and his entire body of work were destroyed in the fire.
 He made a series of photographs of the devastation, using a No. 1 Folding Kodak camera.
 The use of concrete in building his Berkeley studio the following year reflected his desire not to repeat the experience.

 After 1906, Maurer continued to exhibit his photographs in prestigious venues such as Alfred Stieglitz's Photo-Secession Gallery at 291 Fifth Avenue, New York.
 Many of his images were published in the American Journal of Photography over the next two decades.
 He also wrote technical articles and essays on his photographic excursions, sometimes publishing in Sunset magazine.

 While his exhibition and published photographs often depicted nature and street scenes, Maurer derived his income mostly from portrait photography.

+Divorce and second marriage

 Oscar and Margaret divorced in the early 1920s and he married Elizabeth Baker Robinson, a performance artist.
 They lived in Berkeley from the late 1920s on except for some time in Santa Monica in the 1940s.
 She died in 1957.

+Legacy

 In 1965, curator Therese Heyman acquired for the Oakland Art Museum (predecessor of the Oakland Museum of California) many of Maurer's works and papers.
 The museum presented an exhibition of his 1906 post-earthquake photographs in February 1965.
 He died later the same year, aged 94.